pytest-dev/pytest-randomly/README.rst

 data they need and that the tested system is not affected by any data that is filled in randomly due to not being specified.

 This plugin is a Pytest port of my plugin for nose, ``nose-randomly``.
+I've written a `blog post on its history <https://adamj.eu/tech/2018/01/08/pytest-randomly-history/>`_.

 Usage
 -----